Hanover-CS/HC24-Luuk-Crawford-Senior-Project/docs/annotated-biblio.md

 ### Example 2: [Chipotle](https://www.chipotle.com/)

-Chipotle is a good example because they have food similar to the underground such as their [quesadilla and burrito](https://github.com/Hanover-CS/HC24-Luuk-Crawford-Senior-Project/assets/32851596/353d2fc6-e825-4613-a81b-7232145e9a7b).
+Chipotle is a good example because they have food similar to the underground such as their [quesadilla and burrito](https://github.com/Hanover-CS/HC24-Luuk-Crawford-Senior-Project/assets/32851596/353d2fc6-e825-4613-a81b-7232145e9a7b) options.
 For example, on the burrito up to 2 meats can be selected, and if 2 are selected they are [half portions visually](https://github.com/Hanover-CS/HC24-Luuk-Crawford-Senior-Project/assets/32851596/fbe3fa9d-8ac7-4149-b638-e803b37f4629).